Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3500 Gold
 - Dagger

-**Wrath**: This dagger deals 1d6 additional fire damage.

-**Rage**: Whenever make an attack roll against a target with _Rage knife_ you gain a stack of rage up to a maximum of 3.
-You loose all stacks whenever a minute passes without attacking anyone.
+**Wrath**: Once a turn when you hit an attack against a target with _rageknife_ they gain a stack of _Rage_.

-**Seething Strike**: When you take the attack action on your turn, you can spend three stacks of rage to gain an additional attack as a part of that attack action.
+**Rage**: Once an enemy has two stacks of rage, they consume all stacks and must make a wisdom saving throw, dc equals 0 + proficiency bonus + constitution modifier.
+On a failure they loose control of their self and must act as if they were under the confusion spell during their next turn.

 _You gain +1 to hit and damage rolls using this magical weapon._

 ---

 ## Rectrix

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Rectrix.png" Align=right width=8% height=8%>